If you, like myself, are very much into all things skincare, chances are you’ve heard of using essential oils for beauty.

 For those of you who are not familiar with it, it’s absolutely fantastic at purifying skin, leaving behind a clean, cool and soothed sensation.
-So you can add it to your favorite face cream to desinfect pores and help fight blackheads and pimples!
+So you can add it to your favorite face cream to disinfect pores and help fight blackheads and pimples.

 Or, if you’ve been experiencing recurring scalp issues, you can apply it topically there too! ***Important: NEVER ingest Tea Tree oil, it’s dangerous.

 Here I diluted 10 drops of Melaleuca and 10 drops of Peppermint oil in my favorite Castor oil (a ratio of 10-12 drops per fl. oz or 30 ml).

 I particularly like this blend, since it is amazing for stronger, thicker hair: